rmeno12/cmp-rs/README.md

 # cmp-rs
+`cmp-rs` is a CLI tool to compress ASCII text files using single character Huffman coding.
+It's just meant as a toy project and doesn't have decoding functionality (yet?).

 ## How to use
 `cmp-rs -i <input_filename> -o <output_filename>` where `<input_filename>` is the name of an ASCII text file.